jkornelsen/team_progress/README.md

 although there is a reason idle games are typically single player.
 Multiplayer requires a lot to be handled by the server.
-So, a good way to play this game is to download the project along with PostgreSQL and Flask, then run them on a home network to play with friends or family.
+So, a good way to play this game is to download the project and run on a home network to play with friends or family.
+To see what is required, see Instructions.txt.

 There are some websites such as pythonAnywhere that can host this type of game for free, so we'll see if it can handle the load.